kylemp88/seo-bookmarklets/README.md

-# Chrome Bookmarklets for SEO
+# SEO Bookmarklets for Google Chrome

 ## highlight no follow links
 `